 However, there are certain diseases that have eluded scientists and researchers.
 Specifically, malaria and HIV/AIDS have posed continual challenges as these diseases ravage parts of the world where vaccines are needed most.
 Distribution is actually a significant roadblock in the effectiveness of vaccine development and use.
-Many of the globe’s poorest regions lack the infrastructure to inoculate their own populations.
+Many of the globe’s poorest regions lack the infrastructure to inoculate their populations.
+For vaccine development and distribution, the companies and government organizations may need medical equipment and devices, for instance, portable vaccine freezer for transportation and medical-grade cold storage facilities.
+The lack of these resources can highly affect the vaccine distribution system in small countries.
 In addition, ethical and religious reasons pose potential deterrents, giving rise to the resurfacing of historic diseases that the majority of the world is protected from.

 Finally, cost has been known to undermine efforts in vaccine development.
 According to the National Center for Biotechnology Information (NCBI), “the cost of developing a vaccine – from research and discovery to product registration – is estimated to be between $200 million and $500 million per vaccine.
 This figure includes vaccines that are abandoned during the development process.” (ncbi.nlm.nih.gov).